 Change your plan

 To change or check the status of your plan, go to Settings > Mobile Data.
-If you set up your mobile data plan with an operator, you might need to contact them directly to change your plan.
+If you set up your mobile data plan with a network provider, you might need to contact them directly to change your plan.

-You can have multiple plans on your iPad by signing up on your iPad with multiple operators, adding multiple eSIM plans and inserting a SIM card in the nano-SIM tray.
+You can have multiple plans on your iPad by signing up with multiple network providers, adding multiple eSIM plans and inserting a SIM card in the nano-SIM tray.
 To switch between active plans, go to Settings > Mobile Data and tap the plan you want to use under Mobile Data Plans.

 Deactivate your plan

 Your plan is either pre-paid or post-paid.
 To deactivate a pre-paid plan, which is contract free, don't renew it at the end of the month.